Stress. It’s one of those joys in life we all experience, and simultaneously love to hate.

 A restricted breathing pattern is one of the first things you’ll notice when you get stressed.
 Often this looks like fast, shallow breaths through your mouth and only into your chest (not your belly).

 Box breathing is both a simple and powerful place to start.
-Here’s how:
+Here’s how to do it:

 Check out this post for many more breathing techniques to lower stress.